dynstat/Weather-Desktop-App-RUST/README.md

 ### Adding New Weather Data Points

 1. Update the `WeatherData` interface in `src/types/index.ts`
-2. Modify the Rust backend in `src-tauri/src/lib.rs`
+2. Modify the Rust backend in `src-tauri/src/lib.rs` to fetch new data from Open-Meteo API
 3. Update the `WeatherCard` component to display new data

 ### Styling Modifications